OHIO WALLEYE FEDERATION 2023 OFFICIAL RULES

 · Entry is limited to the first 10 teams to sign up and pay for the 3 side pots.

-· OWF will pay the registration fee for the 10 teams ($500) on day 1 of the ILC Championship.
+· OWF will pay the registration fee for the 10 teams ($500) for Day 1 of the Championship.

 · More than 10 teams can enter and fish each side pot on an individual tournament basis.